 - Does not pay attention to the emotions his/her body might be sending him/her

-- Is unable to reed his/her emotional world and those of the others
+- Is unable to read his/her emotional world and those of others

 - Gives priority to work, studies, tasks, etc., rather than marriage and singleness